nofx3000/ielts-speaking/docs/2023-5-8/Describe a house that you would like to have.md

 ​	The house I envision is a charming tree house, evoking a sense of adventure and connection to nature.
 It would be a small yet cozy structure built amidst the branches of a majestic tree, surrounded by lush greenery.
 The design would prioritize simplicity, with wooden walls, large windows, and a spacious balcony offering panoramic views of the surrounding landscape.

 ​	Ideally, my dream tree house would be located in the deepth of a tranquil forest,  far away from the chaos of urban life.
-It would the best if there were a river nearby, It would provide me the source of life and a sense of calm and tranquility.
+It would be the best if there were a river nearby, which would provide me the source of life and a sense of calm and tranquility.

 ​	I would love to have such a place because it offers a wild living experience.
 The idea of living in a tree house ignites my sense of adventure and allows me to reconnect with the simplicity of childhood.
 It would be a place where I could disconnect from the digital world and immerse myself in the beauty of the nature.